Skip to main content

 • VPC Association: direct association of the VPC to the Service Network.
 Simple, but only traffic originating within the VPC itself can reach the Service Network — it’s not transitive.

 The difference is analogous to VPC Peering versus Transit Gateway: with VPC Peering connectivity is not transitive, while with Transit Gateway traffic from other networks can flow through it.
-In our third-party use case, where traffic arrives from external networks, the Service Network Endpoint is the necessary option.
+In this third-party use case, where traffic arrives from external networks, the Service Network Endpoint is the necessary option.

 Resource Configuration